Why is it in school we’re taught what to learn but not how to learn?

 I remember studying hard in math and science, and I was going to really understand every page, all the key ideas, and I remember being in an intermediate circuits class, and I was not going to turn that page until I understood everything that was on that page, and there was this one idea that I just could not grasp.

 I read it over, I thought about it, and I actually spent a couple of hours on this page, I was very determined, and finally I gave it up and glanced over the next page… and there was the whole explanation of what I was struggling over right on the next page!

 Skim the chapter first

-First off do a picture walk.
+So your best bet when you’re looking at a book, is to first off do a picture walk.
 Look through the chapter, look at the pictures, the captions, the subtitles, and just get a sense of what the material is about.
 That will give you something to hang your thinking off as you begin to read through the chapter or listen to the teacher when they’re discussing the chapter.
 Don’t spend more than five minutes on this even if you don’t understand it.
 Five minutes is enough.

 Don’t highlight everything

 And then as you’re reading that chapter, don’t highlight everything.
 What people will often do is highlight everything.
 There’s purple here and yellow here and green here and everything is highlighted, and it’s kind of crazy because it doesn’t help your learning at all.

 What it does is fool you into thinking that you’ve somehow magically put information into your brain – and it hasn’t.